 Benefits of worm castings for the lawn

+- Increased soil fertility: As the soil, microbes, and organic matter pass through the earthworm, the invertebrate’s digestive system adds more microbes and nutrients to its digesting food.
+As a result, the castings are more nutritious than the surrounding soil.
 Okay, but what’s the big deal about nutritious soil?
 The bottom line is that worm castings improve your lawn’s soil health, which ultimately improves the health of your turfgrass.
 And the healthier your turfgrass, the more beautiful and robust it will be.

-- Free and eco-friendly fertilizer: Since worm castings act as a natural fertilizer for your lawn, you’ll save money on costly commercial fertilizers and protect the environment from their harsh chemicals.
+- Free and eco-friendly fertilizer: Since worm castings act as a natural fertilizer for your lawn, you’ll save money on costly commercial fertilizers and protect the environment from harsh chemicals.

 - Repaired topsoil: Earthworms that expel their castings on the soil surface help rebuild topsoil, the most fertile layer of soil.
 The planet is losing topsoil at a rapid rate due to erosion, yet topsoil is necessary for growing crops and grass.